BeGeos/react-password-generator/README.md

 A simple password generator with some cool styling and background.
 Inspired by nature and **100daysofCoding** This is the first project using ReactJS.
 Main components include:

-- Form - to compile the complexity of the passwordù
+- Form - to compile the complexity of the password
 - Trivia - A simple popup for some information about passwords and password security
-- BoxConteiner - The main box for all the elements
+- BoxContainer - The main box for all the elements
 - Password - The container for the randomly generated password

 All together a simple but fun project.
 Security is important and sometimes complying with websites' guidelines for passwords is not easy.